ShaneMaglangit/druid-ui/README.md

 DruidUI is built with the following philosophies in mind:

 - **Minimal dependencies:** DruidUI aims to minimize dependencies to keep your project lightweight and fast.
-- **Fully customizable:** Having a copy-paste components instead of an NPM library, you get max control.
+- **Fully customizable:** Having a copy-paste components instead of an NPM library, you get maximum control.
 Our opinions on components are just that, opinions.
 - **Free and open-source:** DruidUI is free to use and open-source, so you can use it in your personal and commercial projects (we won't sue you, promise).

 ## Contributing